 - When, and how often, will you market your services?

-- What are the goals of your marketing efforts?
+- What are the short- and long-term goals of your marketing efforts?
 How will you measure the success of those efforts?

 - What’s your budget?